SOON you can watch a recap of the LIVESTREAM of the EHRI Conference Holocaust Studies and its Social Setting on this site

 - Florian Zabransky, PhD-candidate at the University of Sussex, United Kingdom

-- Daniela Ozacky-Stern, Post-doctoral researcher in the Institute of Holocaust Research, Bar-Ilan University, Israel
+- Daniela Ozacky-Stern, Post-doctoral researcher in the Institute of Holocaust Research, Bar-Ilan University, Director of Moreshet Archive, Israel

 - Laurence Prempain, Associate researcher Laboratoire de Recherches Historiques Rhône-Alpes, France